ReliSA/CRCE/README.md

 Details on how it's implemented in Felix can be found in  [Apache Felix Configuration Admin Service](https://felix.apache.org/documentation/subprojects/apache-felix-config-admin.html).

 By default, Felix will look into the `conf` directory for possible configuration (example of such directory can be found in `deploy/conf.default`)

+## Issues

+### Required runtime environment capability in some bundles

+Some bundles (mostly those from the third parties) either require a particular version of OSGi runtime environment or require the capability `osgi.ee` to be set to a specific value.
+This may or may not work with newer version of Java and to avoid runtime problems, these requirements need to be removed.

+To remove them, it is necessary to edit manifest (`META-INF/MANIFEST.MF`) of such bundle and remove lines containing:
+`Require-Capability: osgi.ee;` or `Bundle-RequiredExecutionEnvironment: J2SE-`.
+This is done in the `deploy/prepare-bundles.sh` script.

+An ideal solution would be to either found newer version of such bundles or replace them with different bundles with same functionality.
+This however may introduce compatibility issues (as some other bundles may depend on the current versions) or may not even be possible (replacement bundle does not exist).